viet34tqc/notebook/interview.md

 ## When does clean up function of `useEffect` run

 - When the component unmounts
-- When the dependancy changed => the `useEffect` runs again => then it runs the clean up function of the previous effect.
+- When the `useEffect` runs again (because the dependancy changed or there is no dependency) => then it runs the clean up function of the previous effect.

 ## When to use `useCallback` and `useMemo`